Fiserv/banking-hub/docs/release-notes/ESF Release Notes 2023.2.md

 	- AcctTrnRec/AcctTrnInfo/Checks/ChkNum
 	- AcctTrnRec/AcctTrnInfo/Checks/TrnImageId
 	- AcctTrnRec/AcctTrnInfo/Checks/TrnImageBackId
-In Account Transaction Inquiry response, one or more checks may be send back in the response associated to a transaction record.<br>

 - Added the new enumeration value *MLA (Mortgage Loan Account)* for the AcctTrnSel/AcctKeys/AcctType xpath

 <!-- type: tab -->